Growth and Competitiveness

 A lot of challenges lie ahead as the EU27 chemical sector is supposed to undergo a ‘double twin transition’ to meet the European Green Deal goals, which includes going climate-neutral, circular, digital, while anticipating the reform of the EU chemicals regulatory framework as announced by the Chemicals Strategy for Sustainability.

-EU27 capacity utilisation far above its long-term average
+EU27 capacity utilisation below its long-term average

 EU27 chemical capacity utilisation rate